 Making sense of San Francisco’s MLS district map

 If you’ve been considering buying or selling a home, you’ve probably heard about MLS (Multiple Listing Service).
-MLS is the central database of all property listings in a particular city or county.
+Every region of the country has its own MLS which is the central database of all property listings in a particular area.
+The San Francisco MLS is SFARMLS.
 The MLS for Wine Country and Marin is BAREIS.
-The San Francisco MLS is SFARMLS.
-The listings that you see on sites like Zillow or Compass all originate on the local MLS.
+The vast majority of property listings that you see on real estate websites all originate on the regional MLS.

-San Francisco is a small densely-packed city with lots of houses, condos, multi-unit buildings, and TICs spread over a small 7 mile x 7 mile area.
-To organize all of those properties geographically, the local MLS has 10 districts and 89 sub-districts.
+San Francisco is a small densely-packed city with houses, condos, multi-unit buildings, and TICs spread over a small 7 mile x 7 mile area.
+To organize all of those properties geographically, the San Francisco MLS has 10 districts and 89 sub-districts.
 Here’s a link to the official SFAR MLS district map.
-You may want to refer to the map while you search for homes.

 I recommend searching MLS through Compass.com which allows you to see every listing available with every real estate company in the city.
-In addition, if you are not already working with an agent, my team and I will create a Collection for you which is a dynamic online board of all properties that meet your specific criteria.
-It allows you to message us in real time about properties, no need for extra text messages or emails.
-We often have some off-market properties as well.
-Call me to check if we have anything that may fit what you’re looking for.
-We are ready to help you with your home purchase or sale in San Francisco, Marin, and Wine Country.
+In addition, if you are not already working with an agent, my team and I will create a Collection for you which is a dynamic online board of properties that meet your specific criteria.
+It allows you to message me about a home in the app in real time, no need for lots of extra text messages or emails.

-(Updated August 2023)
+(Updated August 22, 2024)

 Condo, TIC, Co-op.
 What are the differences?